bjorse/enterprisy/doc/Development log.md

 # Development log
 This is a development log for each day anything was done on the project.
 Each post briefly covers completed tasks of the day and sums up time spent (expressed as hours).

+## 2015-06-14
+Implemented the event system which provides the GUI with events happening across the services.
+I've also added a loading spinner (not because it's really needed - yes, the application is THAT fast).

+Don't know what to do next.
+I don't wanna start on something big and not have the time finishing it before the dead line.
+I guess I'll work on my presentation and doing the last finishing touch on the application.
+Sad, but somehow good anyway!

+**Time spent:** 3

 ## 2015-06-13
 Ironically, yesterdays post about no websockets was totally wrong.
 I've implemented a separate "event service" which right now provides the client with info when todo items are added or removed.